 There are no set-in-stone rules when it comes to finding a business bank account.
-As a merchant, it’s your duty to proactively keep track of your own business’s financial situation in order to make well-informed banking decisions.
+As a merchant, you must proactively keep track of your business’s financial situation to make well-informed banking decisions.

 The goal is to strike a balance between affordability and scalability.
 With that in mind, here is a set of core criteria that’ll help aid decision-making:

-Be thorough with your banker in the first meeting, and describe to them your scope of usage.
-If you operate an e-commerce business that sends/receives high-volume transactions daily, then it’s probably best to favor accounts with low/no transaction fees.
-You’ll also not likely make much contact with the bank’s representative or need access to in-brand services.
+Be thorough with your banker in the first meeting, and describe your scope of usage to them.
+If you operate an eCommerce business that sends/ receives high-volume transactions daily, then it’s probably best to favor accounts with low/ no transaction fees.

 Some banks impose a fall-below fee in the event of insufficient funds, avoid this by talking with the consulting agent beforehand.
 In addition, ask for minimum and maximum limits for transfers.